christianhelle/christianhelle.github.io/_posts/2023/2023-02-09-atc-cosmos.md

 ## Using Atc.Cosmos

-Here's an example usage of Atc.Cosmos in a Minimal API project targetting .NET 7.0
+Here's an example usage of Atc.Cosmos in a Minimal API project targeting .NET 7.0

 ```cs
 var builder = WebApplication.CreateBuilder(args);